-Roasting sunchokes to crispy perfection is easy to do and requires very little hands-on time!
-Sunchokes have a lovely, delicate and sweet flavor for a root vegetable and taste great when roasted.
+Roasting sunchokes to crispy perfection is easy and requires very little hands-on time!
+Sunchokes have a lovely, delicate, sweet flavor for a root vegetable and taste great when roasted.

-Sunchokes, also called Jerusalem artichokes, are a tuberous root of a type of sunflower.
-They're not artichokes nor do they have anything to do with Jerusalem - they were first cultivated by Native Americans and early European colonists thought they had a similar flavor to artichokes.
+Sunchokes, also called Jerusalem artichokes, are the tuberous root of a type of sunflower.
+They're not artichokes, nor do they have anything to do with Jerusalem—Native Americans first cultivated them, and early European colonists thought they had a similar flavor to artichokes.

-They have a lovely nutty flavor that is akin to sweet potato and artichoke.
-The flavor pairs well with fresh herbs - especially thyme and rosemary.
+They have a lovely nutty flavor reminiscent of sweet potatoes and artichokes.
+This flavor pairs well with fresh herbs, especially thyme and rosemary.

 Ingredients You'll Need